-Europe Is Experiencing a Record-Breaking Heat Wave
+Paris Could Hit 108 Degrees Thursday as Record-Breaking Heat Wave Scorches Europe

 Europe’s latest summer heatwave broke heat records just weeks after the continent recorded its hottest ever June, fueling concern that a shifting climate is making extreme weather events more frequent.

 Germany saw its all-time heat record broken on Wednesday, with a new high expected later Thursday, according to the DWD federal weather service.
-Residents in Paris, London and Brussels fought to stay cool as temperatures soared 10 degrees Celsius above July averages, making those cities hotter than Singapore and Cairo.
+Residents in Paris, London and Brussels fought to stay cool as temperatures soared 10 degrees Celsius (18 degrees Fahrenheit) above July averages, making those cities hotter than Singapore and Cairo.
 Forecasters said the U.K. could get its warmest day on record Thursday.

 The heat is drying up some of Europe’s busiest rivers, making stretches of the Danube impassable to cargo and cruise ships and prompting at least eight nuclear reactors in France to scale back output.
 In London, engineers on the Underground railway network warned passengers to expect delays if tracks buckle.